Nature and Characteristics of Asphaltenes and

 We have developed mathematical models using polydisperse statistical thermodynamics, mechanics, kinetics and transport for phase transitions, interactions, aggregations and depositions, ( ASPHRAC), that require to identify these certain macroscopic measurable properties which could then quantify the role of the heavy organics in a petroleum arterial blockage problem.

-The importance of the molecular structures of asphaltenes and resins to the practicing engineers is similar to the importance of the knowledge of a cardiologist about the structure of cholesterol present in the arteries of a patient.
+As we were the first, originally suggesting in 1986: The importance of the molecular structures of asphaltenes and resins to the practicing engineers is similar to the importance of the knowledge of a cardiologist about the structure of cholesterol present in the arteries of a patient.

 "Prediction of the Phase Behavior of Asphaltne Micelle / Aromatic Hydrocarbon Systems" Juan Horacio Pacheco-Sanchez and G.A.
 Mansoori, Petrol.
 Sci. & Technology, Vol. 16, No's 3&4, pp. 377-394 (1998).